 While a dog may have his reasons to kick after he poops, he may have an owner that doesn’t want his landscaping damaged by his kicking behavior.
 If possible, though, do not discourage your dog’s kicking behavior since it is instinctive and natural.
-Remember that there are management techniques that you can apply to limit the damage your dog is doing to your grass.
+Remember that beyond promptly removing the waste using a dog pooper scooper, there are management techniques that you can apply to limit the damage your dog is doing to your grass.

 Walk Your Dog On A Leash – The best way to protect your yard and landscaping is to walk your dog on a leash.
 This is called the avoidance method and will still let your dog kick where it is safe to do so, but won’t upset or ruin grass in an area where it’s not permitted.

-Train Your Dog Where To Poop – You can also limit your dog or train him to poop in a specified area such as a dog run.
+Train Your Dog Where To Poop – You can also limit your dog or train him to poop in a specified area such as a dog run or an invisible dog fence.
 You can easily designate a specific area for a dog to poop or urinate on instead of using a nice grassy area.
-Put down mulch, rock, or pebbles so your dog won’t do damage to your lawn.
-This allows your dog to act naturally, and you won’t have to worry about damage to your lawn.
+Put down mulch, rock, or pebbles so to avoid the dog urine killing the grass on your lawn.
+This allows your dog to act naturally.

 Remember that if you yell at your dog after he poops, it can result in your pet being scared to poop, plus it can damage your bond of trust.
 This can cause your dog to start pooping in your home in secret or having diarrhea due to the stress from being yelled at.